arkaprabha-majumdar/google-crawler/README.md

 # google-crawler
 This is a private Google crawler.
-Should not be used for commercial purposes - liable to Google lawsuit.
+Should not be used for commercial purposes - may be liable to Google lawsuit.

 Using Scrapy in Python